itsmrdy/todoapp/README.md

 # todoapp

-For this sample code I am using clean code architecture using BLOC (Business Logic Compononent) State Management.
+For this sample code I am using clean code architecture using BLOC (Business Logic Component) State Management.
 It is a domain driven architecture wherein the domain,services,presentation,application (BLOC) are separated from each other.
 I also implemented dependency injection for me to easily catch dependecies or register dependencies I am going to use.